FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 # Potential iterations Section (where you discuss potential improvements)

 Frankly, there is *a lot* of potential improvements for this log monitoring solution.

+Here are the major improvements which should be applied on interation:
-- **Encryption of log messages**:  Log lines sent from [client.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/client.py) to [server.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/server.py) should be encrypted as they send out and received in order to proctect against [Network Sniffing](https://attack.mitre.org/techniques/T1040/).
+- **Encryption**: Log lines sent from [client.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/client.py) to [server.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/server.py) should be encrypted as they send out and received in order to proctect against [Network Sniffing](https://attack.mitre.org/techniques/T1040/).
-- Log lines received by the log monitor server should sanitized in order to protect against [Exploitation of Remote Services](https://attack.mitre.org/techniques/T1210/).
+- **Sanitization**: Log lines received by the log monitor server should sanitized in order to protect against [Exploitation of Remote Services](https://attack.mitre.org/techniques/T1210/).
-- **Code structure**: The  [triage.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/triage.py) file should be improved by addoptiong the [strategy design pattern](https://refactoring.guru/design-patterns/strategy) since it
+- **Code structure**: The [triage.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/triage.py) file should be improved by addoptiong the [strategy design pattern](https://refactoring.guru/design-patterns/strategy).
+As more Rules/Algortihms (filters) are developed for triage, these encpasulated filters are then applied appropriately to logs, as opposed to the current script, where developed filters are added to a growing chain of conditions that a log passes through.
 -
 # Conclusion
 # References
 References